Bachelor degree // Study in English

 When applying for the autumn intake, you need to fill in the application form (Word) and send it with all necessary documents to email@example.com.

-All attachments to your application must be submitted together with the application form no later than August 26.
+All attachments to your application must be submitted together with the application form no later than the application deadline.

 Applicants who do not have a Danish CPR (civil registration number) will be required to provide an e-mail address in order to have their application profile registered.
 Once this is done, a direct link to the login page will be sent to the e-mail provided.
 With this login the applicant will be able to start the application process.
 The system will automatically create a temporary CPR for the applicant.
 The e-mail address and temporary CPR will be used to identify the applicant both within the application system and by the International Business Academy.
 Please do not change your e-mail address during the application process.